Night Photos in Red Square

 Behold!
 The Dynamic Duo Of Light And Color

-Light and Color are intractably bound together.
+Light and Color are intractably bound together in the photos we make.
 However, to reveal the color of your subject you must light it.

 There are several reasons, other than the iconic nature of the structures themselves, why Red Square is such an incredible place for night photography.